juliannetzer/wise2223_worldbuilding_unity/session3.md

 ### 3. Importing & applying the texture
 1. Import the texture from Clo3D into Unity (Drag & Drop the .png in the project window)
-2. (Optional) If you are working with transparency, select the imported .png in the project window, and make sure that "Alpha is Transparency" is selected in the Inpector
+2. (Optional) If you are working with transparency, select the imported .png in the project window, and make sure that "Alpha is Transparency" is selected in the Inspector
 	![](images/transparency1.jpeg)
 3. Create a new Material (In Project window: Right Click -> Create -> Material) and apply the Material to the child-object of the garment-GameObject in the Scene
 	![](images/texture1.gif)
 4. drag & drop the imported texture in the "Base Map"-field
 	![](images/texture2.gif)
+5. (Optional) If you are working with transparency make sure that the "Surface Type" is set to "Transparent" on the material.

 ### 4. Create Animation for the garment